Have questions? We're here.

 Day 3: Hanoi | Ninh Binh

-Start the day with a morning pickup from the hotel and travel south to Ninh Binh, a region often called the ‘Inland Ha Long Bay’ for its dramatic karst landscapes.
+Start the day with a morning pickup from the hotel and travel south to Ninh Binh, a region known as the ‘Inland Ha Long Bay’ for its dramatic karst landscapes.
 Arrive in Tam Coc, where towering limestone mountains rise over winding rivers and lush rice paddies.
-Step aboard a traditional boat and glide along the serene waterways, passing through the Tam Coc grottoes while soaking in the breathtaking scenery.
+Step aboard a traditional boat and glide along the serene waterways, passing through the Tam Coc grottoes while taking in the scenery.

-After the boat ride, visit Thai Vi Temple, a historic site nestled among the limestone formations.
-Then, hop on a bike and cycle through picturesque villages and mountain trails, taking in the peaceful rural atmosphere.
-Stop for a delicious lunch at a local restaurant before exploring Hoa Lu, Vietnam’s ancient capital during the Dinh and Le dynasties.
-If the weather allows, hike up Ma Yen Mountain for panoramic views of the Sao Khe River and Truong Yen village.
-You will arrive Hanoi in the early in the evening, and the rest of the night will be free at your leisure.
+After the boat ride, visit Thai Vi Temple, a historic site set among limestone formations.
+Then, hop on a bike and cycle through villages and mountain trails, experiencing the peaceful rural atmosphere.
+Stop for lunch at a local restaurant before exploring Hoa Lu, Vietnam’s ancient capital during the Dinh and Le dynasties.
+If weather permits, hike up Ma Yen Mountain for views of the Sao Khe River and Truong Yen village.
+Return to Hanoi in the early evening, with the rest of the night free for your plans.

 Day 4: Cruise Ha Long Bay

 Set out for your journey to iconic Ha Long Bay this morning!
-After a 3.5 hour drive to the bay, board your vessel mid-day at Hon Gai Harbor and set sail to discover the magnificent Bai Tu Long Bay.
-You will get to see fascinating caves, pristine beaches, floating villages, and jagged limestone rock formations jutting out of the emerald water.
+After a 3.5-hour drive to the bay, board your vessel midday at Hon Gai Harbor and set sail to discover the magnificent Bai Tu Long Bay.
+See fascinating caves, pristine beaches, floating villages, and jagged limestone rock formations jutting out of the emerald water.
 Ha Long Bay, a UNESCO World Heritage site and home to the world’s largest marine limestone karst landscape.
 Once you arrive, board a traditional wooden junk, designed to resemble the old Vietnamese court vessels.
 Set sail through the stunning bay, exploring its breathtaking beauty and, weather permitting, engaging in various activities.
 Enjoy delicious meals onboard as you cruise through this remarkable natural wonder.

 Overnight aboard the cruise.